A Buyer's Guide to Historic Piano Recordings Reissued on Compact Discs

 By Donald Manildi (Curator, IPAM) and Farhan Malik

 Since the introduction of compact discs in 1983, countless early recordings have been digitally remastered for availability on CDs.
 This is certainly true of the large recorded legacies of those pianists who made 78-rpm discs during the first half of the 20th century.
 It is not difficult to find complete or nearly complete CD reissues of most major pianists from that period (and of many less significant ones).
-In fact, nearly 500 CDs of historic piano material by nearly 200 pianists have been produced during the last 32 years.
+In fact, well over 500 CDs of historic piano material by more than 200 pianists have been produced during the last 38 years.

 We have prepared the following guide in response to the many inquiries IPAM has received from students, collectors and general listeners concerning the availability of recordings by specific pianists of the past.
 The pianists are listed alphabetically, and under each name is a summary of their recordings as reissued on CD with labels (sometimes called "publishers") and catalog numbers provided.